ololade-g/COVID-19-Project/README.md

   ```
 Make sure you have R installed before setting up RStudio.
 You can download R from the Comprehensive R Archive Network (CRAN).

-After installing both Shell and RStudio, you can clone the repository and follow the project-specific setup instructions to begin analysis
+After installing both Shell and RStudio, you can clone the repository and follow the project-specific setup instructions to begin analysis.

 ## Data Source
 * The project utilizes covid-data.csv from Our World in Data, an open-source dataset updated daily.